Stanley Dance

-Stanley Frank Dance (15 September 1910, Braintree, Essex – 23 February 1999, Vista, California) was a British jazz writer, business manager, record producer, and historian of the Swing era.
+Stanley Frank Dance (15 September 1910 in Braintree, Essex – 23 February 1999 in Vista, California) was a British jazz writer, business manager, record producer, and historian of the Swing era.
 He was personally close to Duke Ellington over a long period, as well as many other musicians; because of this friendship Dance was in a position to write "official" biographies.
 Over his career, his priority was advocating for the music of black ensembles performing sophisticated arrangements, based on Swing-era dance music.

 Early life

 Dance was born in England to a successful Essex tobacco merchant in 1910.
 As a youth, he claimed he was "fortunate" to have been sent to boarding-school at Framlingham College, where he first encountered American recordings of bands fronted by Jelly Roll Morton and Benny Moten, among others.
 After finishing his sixth-form year, he was encouraged by his father encouraged to continue his education at Oxford University.
 But Dance, who (while good at mathematics and an excellent French-speaker) was not a willing student, chose instead to enter the family business.